aryahonraopatil/aryahonraopatil.github.io/_pages/about.md

 - Affective Computing and Emotion-Aware AI
 - Human-Centered Artificial Intelligence

 I explore how AI systems can generate, adapt, and respond to dynamic story worlds in collaboration with users.
 I am particularly interested in affective computing and developing emotion-aware AI that can recognize, interpret, and simulate emotional context to enhance narrative engagement and user experience.
 I also focus on human-AI interaction and collaboration, investigating how AI can act as a creative partner in storytelling and decision-making environments.
-By combining emotional intelligence with narrative reasoning, my work aims to design systems that foster meaningful, adaptive, and context-aware human-AI interactions.

 I also have a Master's degree in Computer Science and a Bachelor's degree in Computer Engineering.
 Previosuly, I have worked as a Software Engineer at Principal Global Services in Pune, India.